servetti-polito/neubot/doc/neubot.1.rst

   On Windows, the start command runs Neubot with the privileges of the user that invokes it.
-On Windows, Neubot is run when a user logs in and runs in the context of the user's session.
+On Windows, Neubot is run when a user logs in, and runs in the context of the user's session.

   On Windows, the start command accepts the following options: